 Brushing your hair with a quality hairbrush can increase sebum activity and spread natural hair oils from your scalp to your ends.
 Deep brushing once a week can stimulate hair growth by stimulating the scalp.

-If you have thinning hair, try not to wash it daily as that can dry out your hair.
-Try to cleanse your hair a few times a week, and if hair feels limp or dirty, use a dry shampoo in between washings.
+If you have thinning hair, try not to wash it daily, as that can dry out your hair.
+Try to cleanse your hair a few times a week, and if your hair feels limp or dirty, use a dry shampoo in between washings.

-7. Choose the Right Shampoo and Conditioner
+7. Choose the right shampoo and conditioner.

 Thin hair is delicate and more prone to breakage and damage than thicker hair.
-The right shampoo and conditioner can promote better hair health, shine and manageability.
+The right shampoo and conditioner can promote better hair health, shine, and manageability.
 If you have thin hair, avoid shampoos and conditioners that contain sulfates.
 While sulfate does a great job of cleaning hair, it also can strip the hair and scalp of natural oils and can make hair brittle and prone to breakage.

 If you want to quickly plump up hair, look for shampoos and conditioners that are sulfate-free and have volumizing or thickening properties.
-Shampoos that contain ingredients like biotin, keratin, cellulose, hyaluronic acid and Vitamin B can help your hair get stronger from the inside, while also making your tresses shiny looking with lots of volume.
+Shampoos that contain ingredients like biotin, keratin, cellulose, hyaluronic acid, and Vitamin B can help your hair get stronger from the inside while also making your tresses shiny with lots of volume.
 If you want to enjoy hydrating benefits fully, try a hyaluronic shampoo and conditioner.

 If you have thin hair, look for styling products that have lightweight formulas like mousses, foams or styling sprays.
 Heavy styling products like gels or lotions can weigh hair down, making it look limp.
 If you must blow-dry your hair, the most important styling product one should buy is a heat protectant spray.

-9. Practice Responsible Heat-Styling
+9. Practice responsible heat-styling.

-Heat tools a.k.a. blow-dryers, curling irons, hot rollers and flat irons help create intricate, trendy hairstyles in a short amount of time, but they also can dry out your hair and make strands more vulnerable.
-Dry hair is more susceptible to frizz, brittleness and damage, which can then make hair more prone to hair loss from breakage.
+Heat tools, a.k.a. blow-dryers, curling irons, hot rollers, and flat irons, help create intricate, trendy hairstyles in a short amount of time, but they also can dry out your hair and make strands more vulnerable.
+Dry hair is more susceptible to frizz, brittleness, and damage, which can then make hair more prone to hair loss from breakage.
 If you can, try letting your hair air-dry instead to minimize exposure to damage- and dryness-causing heat, or get creative with a hairstyle that you create overnight.

 If you must use heated tools, always spray on a thermal protectant to protect your hair against drying out before using any heated tool.
-We love spritzing our locks with Dove Style+Care Smooth and Shine Heat Protection Spray before going in with any heated or mechanical tools, for hair that’s prepped and primed for safe styling.
+We love spritzing our locks with TRESemmé Thermal Creations Heat Tamer Spray before going in with any heated or mechanical tools for hair that’s prepped and primed for safe styling.
 It’s also in your best interest to turn down the temperature on your heated tools, as the lower the temperature, the less chance you have of frying your hair.

-10. Try Some Curls!
+10. Try Some Curls to Boost Volume!

-Curly hair often looks fuller, bouncier and more volumized than thin, flat hair.
+Curly hair often looks fuller, bouncier, and more volumized than thin, flat hair.
 To quickly create curls, use a curling iron (the smaller the curling iron rod, the tighter the curl) and then spritz with a hair spray to lock in the style (we like TRESemmé Compressed Micro Mist Level 2 Hold Curl Hair Spray).
 Alternatively, pin curls are easy to do and are an overnight hairstyle that keeps for a few days.
-In fact, there are so many heatless ways to create curly hairstyles, your curling iron just may gather dust!
+In fact, there are so many heatless ways to create curly hairstyles your curling iron just may gather dust!

-If you have thin hair or fine hair or a combination of the two, you don’t have to settle.
+If you have thin hair fine hair, or a combination of the two, you don’t have to settle.
 There are many ways to get and keep healthy, thick hair.
 Supplements from Nutrafol can give your thin, fine hair a boost as they’re tailored to your needs.
 Visit their site and take the quiz to find out which formula works for you.